BhupeshDahiya/devops-cloud-interview-guide/10-aws/01-Higly-scalable-and-available-multi-tier-app.md

 ---

-## 🔥 If You DON’T Have Real Experience

-✅ Safe Answer

-I’ve designed this architecture in my projects and understand how each component contributes to scalability and availability.

----

 ## 🚀 Killer Line (Use This)

 I focus on separating concerns across tiers and ensuring each layer is independently scalable and highly available.